MunFaill/Mono-Browser/README.md

 # Compile

-You need a C/C++ compiler, in this case we are using GCC (GNU Compiler Collection).
+You need a C/C++ compiler, in this case we are using GCC (GNU Compiler Collection), GTK and WebKit2GTK.

 Use this shell code on terminal (Linux):